How 20 Minutes of Exercise a Day Can Prevent Chapped Lips (2:18)

 - The ingredient propyl gallate in lipstick may be causing a contact allergy.

-- Your toothpaste may be to blame if it contains guaiazulene
+- Your toothpaste may be to blame if it contains guaiazulene or sodium lauryl sulfate.

-- A little known (or seen) condition known as chelitis granulomatosa may require a biopsy for diagnosis.
+- A little-known (or seen) condition known as chelitis granulomatosa may require a biopsy for diagnosis.

-- The juice from citrus fruits may cause both irritation as well as a sun sensitive allergy that looks like chapped lips.
+- The juice from citrus fruits may cause both irritation as well as a sun-sensitive allergy that looks like chapped lips.

 - Eating figs can result in a light allergy.

-- An ingredient known as phenyl salicylate (salol) used in lip care products may be your culprit.
+- An ingredient known as phenyl salicylate (salol) used in lip-care products may be your culprit.

 - You can develop an allergy to cobalt from taking vitamin B12 supplements.
 It may look like unexplained episodes of recurrent swelling and crusting of lips made worse by wind and sun exposure.
 And it is important to know that you may have a negative patch test to vitamin B12 despite the presence of the allergy.

-- The blood pressure medication propranolol may cause chapping as a side effect.
+- The blood-pressure medication propranolol may cause chapping as a side effect.

 - Down's syndrome patients have a genetic predilection to having chapped lips.
 Treatment with thyroid supplement and potent topical steroid ointments may clear the condition.